voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 # Set NOPASSWD for user which will be used to run buildkite-agent
 echo "<user-for-buildkite-agent> ALL=(ALL) NOPASSWD:ALL" | sudo tee -a /etc/sudoers

-# Start Buildkite Agent
+# Start Buildkite Agent so it starts on reboot
-brew services start buildkite/buildkite/buildkite-agent
+sudo brew services start buildkite/buildkite/buildkite-agent

 # Verify Buildkite Agent is running
 ps aux | grep buildkite